University of Toronto

-Founded in 1827, the University of Toronto has evolved into Canada’s leading institution of learning, discovery and knowledge creation.
-Students have the opportunity to learn from and work with preeminent thought leaders through a multidisciplinary network of teaching and research faculty, alumni and partners.
+Founded in 1827, the University of Toronto has evolved into Canada’s leading learning, discovery, and knowledge creation institution.
+Students have the opportunity to learn from and work with preeminent thought leaders through a multidisciplinary network of teaching and research faculty, alumni, and partners.

 Student services & facilities

 On any of their three distinct campuses, University of Toronto students profit from committed teachers, supportive staff and state-of-the-art facilities.
 Students can also participate in some of the 300 student clubs, 17 newspapers and three radio stations in and around the University.
 There are excellent opportunities for recreational and competitive athletics, up to the inter-university level of the U of T Varsity Blues teams.
 Even as the University of Toronto celebrate a tradition of excellence that extends back over 175 years, they are committed to building a strong and bold future.
 A future that they very much hope will include you.

 Established in 1967, theUniversity of Toronto Mississauga (UTM) is U of T's second largest division with a student population of just over 14,000.